jmillican/ml_projects_in_progress/ONGOING_NOTES.md

 * I just realising that I'm doing nothing to normalise the global input state; that can't help at all.
 I might just do something simple like dividing mines_remaining by 10, and cells_revealed by 81.
 This will put them into the 0-1 range, instead of truly normalising them, but I suspect would still be worthwhile; and my assumption is already that they're secondary in importance to the rest of the board.

   - rl_model_25-08-17_21-10_iteration_1050: {'wins': 717, 'losses': 4283, 'avg_moves_to_win': '26.68', 'avg_moves_to_lose': '13.52'}

+* Let's give it another go, but normalising the inputs.
+* Actually, first let's do some profiling to see about making this whole thing a bit faster.
+* OK so I think I've addressed a few of the efficiency concerns.